 The personal information that we collect from you will depend on your relationship with us and how you use our services or website.
 It may include, but is not limited to, the following information about you:

-- Demographic data – for example your date of birth, gender, age, ethnicity, educational background, employment; Privacy and Personal Data Protection Policy Public Version 1 Page 5 of 10 17 February 2020
+- Demographic data – for example your date of birth, gender identification, age, educational background, employment;

 - Contact data such as email address; home and/or work postal address, postcode; home and/or work phone number;